davidmoates/resources/Administrative/scheduleRoutine.md

 ## Meeting types

-## Code review
-Check-in with student first - ask them how things are going and how they felt about their daily projects Ask students to walk through their project and in particular, ask them to identify where/which objectives they met in their projects
-Ask students to identify what, if any, blockers they experienced Ask students to identify at least 1 area/skill/objective they felt most confident in Ask students to identify at least 1 area/skill/objective they need to continue to focus on Provide students with at least 2 pieces of actionable feedback tied to module objectives Ask students to identify 1 target, actionable goal for the remainder of the sprint Ask students if they have any questions that are still lingering Conclude with any reminders, follow-ups, action steps

-I will be filling out a form too.

-## Sprint review
+### Team standups
+We’ll generally cover three things: 1) What did you accomplish today?
+2) What do I need to finish before tomorrow?
+3) What blockers am I having?
+These should take no more than half an hour of your time.
+Once everyone covers those, we'll close out with one thing we're excited about, maybe even outside of Lambda.

+### Project and Sprint code reviews
+We'll go over how things are going and how you're feeling.
+Then I'll ask you to walk through your projects, identifying how you met the objectives.
+A good structure for this could be, "Here is what I had to do (objectives).
+Here is how I did it."

+Then, we'll go over blockers, where you feel confident, and what you'd like to focus on.
+I'll give you two pieces of feedback based on what you share there and our objectives for the unit, and I'll also ask you to come up with a goal for the remainder of the unite.

+We'll close with a recap and any outstanding questions.